Legal Writing Faculty Hiring

 Schools with a unitary tenure track or programmatic tenure will require candidates to submit the following documents as part of the application:

-For schools using AALS Faculty Recruitment Services, the Faculty Appointments Register (FAR) form is another important component of the required application materials.
+For schools using AALS Faculty Appointments Services, the Faculty Appointments Register (FAR) form is another important component of the required application materials.

 Schools seeking long- or short-term contract faculty may not require a research agenda, as scholarly production may not be required.
 They may instead require a teaching demonstration or a statement of teaching philosophy.